HEREDITARY SUCCESION

 What is now labeled "big science" also had humble beginnings during the Enlightenment.
 The scientific revolution went into full bloom in the 1700s.
 Collecting, classifying, and exploring the world and beyond became essential globally.
 "Museums, libraries, and scientific institutions flourished, and the educated middle and upper classes became interested in private research in various scientific fields.

-The famous coffee houses became very popular in larger cities; people discussed politics and philosophical and scientific ideas and read newspapers and magazines.
+Famous coffee houses became very popular in larger cities.
+People discussed politics and philosophical and scientific ideas and read newspapers and magazines.
 Professional scientists, as we know them, were not yet a reality.
-The amateurs often laid the foundations for what we now consider to be scientific disciplines.
+Amateurs often laid the foundations for what we now consider to be scientific disciplines.

 The scientific achievements that characterized the Enlightenment in large parts of Europe had mainly originated in Newton's epoch-making work in the scientific field.
 John Locke should also be mentioned.
 With Newton, Locke's political views, as presented in Two Treatises of Government, created the foundation stones of the Enlightenment philosophical and scientific heyday.